tkukurin/tkukurin.github.io/_posts/2021-04-29-studying-and-prompts.md

 ## Further reading

-These resources have been especially useful to me as I’ve developed an understanding of how to write good prompts:

 * [Effective learning: Twenty rules of formulating knowledge](https://www.supermemo.com/en/archives1990-2015/articles/20rules)
 * [Knowledge structuring and representation in learning based on active recall](https://www.supermemo.com/en/archives1990-2015/english/ol/ks)
 * [Nielsen: Augmenting Long-term Memory](http://augmentingcognition.com/ltm.html)